How an Idaho Falls Democrat became the state’s 16th governor and started a political dynasty

 Clark, who had faced a divided legislature since his inauguration, found it increasingly difficult to move legislation forward.
 He had pushed for an overhaul of the financial and tax system early on in his administration, which ultimately failed.
 A proposed restructuring of the Public Health Department also failed.

 A shortage of emergency relief funds at one point drew concern from county commissioners across the state.
-Many of them demanded that the Governor call a special session of Congress to address it.
+Many of them demanded that the Governor call a special session of the Legislature to address it.

 “The people are not going to sit and starve,” one commissioner is reported to have said.
 “I don’t want a rebellion in our county or state.
 But a special session may be the only way around it.”